Jody Hamilton: After Renesto (1974–1987)

-Deep South Championship Wrestling
+Deep South Championship Wrestling (1986–1988)

-In 1986 Hamilton started a small independent promotion in Georgia called Deep South Championship Wrestling.
+In 1986, Hamilton started a small independent promotion in Georgia called Deep South Championship Wrestling.
 He worked both backstage and in the ring under his “Flame” ring persona.
-One night in 1988 he was thrown from the top rope during a match and landed wrong, the fall caused him to break the lumbar vertebrae in his back.
-Because Hamilton was in no shape to run a wrestling promotion he sold it to someone else, only to see that person go out of business without ever putting on a wrestling show.
+One night in 1988, he was thrown from the top rope during a match and landed wrong, the fall caused him to break the lumbar vertebrae in his back.
+Because Hamilton was in no shape to run a wrestling promotion, he sold it to someone else, only to see that person go out of business without ever putting on a wrestling show.

-Retirement from the ring
+World Championship Wrestling (1988–2001)

-Once Hamilton recovered from his back injury he opened the official training center for World Championship Wrestling, the Power Plant.
+Once Hamilton recovered from his back injury, he opened the official training center for World Championship Wrestling, the Power Plant.
 With Hamilton as director of the school it produced talent such as Kevin Nash, Diamond Dallas Page, Bill Goldberg, and the Big Show over the years.

-As well as working at the Power Plant Hamilton was also used as a manager in 1993, mainly managing Paul Orndorff, in addition to Orndorff's tag team partners The Equalizer and Paul Roma.
+As well as working at the Power Plant, Hamilton was also used as a manager in 1993, mainly managing Paul Orndorff, in addition to Orndorff's tag team partners The Equalizer and Paul Roma.
 He was inducted into the WCW Hall of Fame as part of the 1994 class on May 22, 1994 at The Civic Center in Philadelphia, Pennsylvania.

-When WCW was bought out by the WWF in March 2001 the Power Plant was closed but Hamilton continued to train wrestlers.
+When WCW was bought out by the WWF in March 2001, the Power Plant was closed but Hamilton continued to train wrestlers.

-Deep South Wrestling
+Deep South Wrestling (2005–2007)

 In 2005, World Wrestling Entertainment (formerly World Wrestling Federation) reached an agreement with Hamilton wherein Hamilton would open a new version of Deep South Wrestling for WWE to use as a training ground.
 The company ran shows on a regular basis featuring WWE-contracted talent until April 18, 2007, when WWE ended its relationship with DSW.
-DSW ceased operations the next day in 2007, although DSW held its final event on April 12.
+DSW ceased operations the next day in 2007, having held what turned out to be its final event on April 12.